 Use In-market audiences for Search

 These audiences are designed for advertisers focused on getting conversions from likely buyers.
 In-market audiences can help drive remarketing performance and reach consumers close to completing a purchase.

-Now in-market audiences can be used not only as a targeting option for display campaigns, but also as bid modifiers for search campaigns.
-In 2018, Google launched a lot of new in-market segments and gave access to this feature to a greater number of advertisers.
+Now in-market audiences can be used not only as a targeting option for display campaigns but also as bid modifiers for search campaigns.
+In 2018, Google launched a lot of new in-market segments and gave access to this feature to a higher number of advertisers.
 You can find the complete list of available segments here.

 The best tactic to employ with in-market audiences is increasing bets for searchers from those segments: they will be potentially more interested in your product or service.

 A Recap on How to Make Your Google Ads Campaign a Success

 A quality ad account in 2018, according to Google, is an “autopiloted” account; the more options that are delegated to Google Ads, the better.
 However, even if Google is now able to decide on its own which banner size will fit best on a particular website, it is still your responsibility to provide catchy text, relevant images, and the right keywords.

 On-point ad copy is a necessary attribute of a high-quality account.
 Make it device-specific and provide at least three ad variations for every ad group.
 By the way, if you are still targeting hundreds of keywords with the same ad, it is time to give that strategy up.